 Legal status in King County, Washington

-Public and private landowners are required to control infestations of yellow hawkweed on their property in King County.
-Yellow hawkweed is a Class B Noxious Weed in Washington, first listed before 1988.
-It is designated for required control in King County by the Washington State Noxious Weed Control Board and is on the list of Regulated Class B Noxious Weeds in King County.
+Public and private landowners are not generally required to control infestations of Scotch broom that occur on their property in King County, Washington, with the exception of I-90 east of mile post 34 and on Highway 2 where it dips down into King County before crossing Stevens Pass, in order to reduce its spread to neighboring Kittitas and Chelan Counties.
+Scotch broom is a Class B Noxious Weed in Washington, first listed in 1988.
+It has not been designated for required control in the county by the Washington State Noxious Weed Control Board, but it has been selected for required control in the limited area described above by the King County Noxious Weed Control Board.
+Because control is not generally required in the county, it is on the list of Non-Regulated Noxious Weeds in King County.
 For more information, see Noxious Weed Lists and Laws or visit the website of the Washington State Noxious Weed Control Board.

 This species is also on the Washington quarantine list (known as the prohibited plants list) (external link) and it is prohibited to transport, buy, sell, offer for sale, or to distribute plants or plant parts, seeds in packets, blends or "wildflower mixes" of this species, into or within the state of Washington.